 Ever wish you ate turkey more than once a year at Thanksgiving?
 Air Fryer Turkey Breast is the recipe for you!
+It’s hours faster than classic Roast Turkey, yields a more manageable quantity, and is excellent for weeknight meals too!

 I’m not tired of it yet!

-In fact, this air fryer turkey breast has been such a hit and is so easy to prep, I’ve started using it as a refreshing change of pace from our usual Air Fryer Chicken Breast and even Baked Bone-in Chicken Breast.
+This air fryer turkey breast has been such a hit and is so easy to prep, I’ve started using it as a refreshing change of pace from our usual Air Fryer Chicken Breast and even Baked Bone-in Chicken Breast.

 Of course, it’s also perfect for Thanksgiving if you’re cooking Thanksgiving for two or three.